* * * This information is published by the U.S. Internal Revenue Service and is also available at www.irs.gov. * * *

 If the forgiven debt is excluded from income, do I have to report it on my tax return?

 Yes.
-The amount of debt forgiven must be reported on Form 982.
-Also, this form must be attached to your tax return.
+The amount of debt forgiven must be reported on Form 982 and this form must be attached to your tax return.

 Do I have to complete the entire Form 982?